-Rationale: This Aerospace Information Report (AIR) was developed to provide insights and examples of how prognostic algorithms can be used in support of monitoring and maintaining aerospace propulsion systems, with an initial focus on gas turbine engines and their subsystems.
+This Aerospace Information Report (AIR) was developed to provide insights and examples of how prognostic algorithms can be used in support of monitoring and maintaining aerospace propulsion systems, with an initial focus on gas turbine engines and their subsystems.
 This revision includes updates reflecting the aerospace industry’s latest thoughts on when prognostic algorithms are useful and how they can be classified.
-It also includes expanded examples to reflect common methods which have been used in the field.
+This revision also includes expanded examples to reflect common methods which have been used in the field.

 Finite element analysis

 Subscribers can view annotate, and download all of SAE's content.